Why Made in USA Pet Food is Worth It

 One company that makes a “made in the USA” claim is Halo.
 Here’s a quote from the Dogington Post (is that a real thing?) regarding HALO’s US-made dog food:

-A second best claim, along the lines of The Honest Kitchen‘s claims, is “Made in the USA, Nothing from China” along with “100% Human Grade.”
-Although it’s not clear in this case that ingredients are US-sourced, human “food” is regulated much more tightly than pet “feed” per US law.
+A fairly clear claim, from The Honest Kitchen, is “Made in the USA, Nothing from China” along with “100% Human Grade.”
+Human grade “food” is regulated much more tightly than pet “feed” per US law.

 So, Is Made in USA Pet Food Worth It?